IdkWhatToCallMe123/firefox-gnome-theme-without-titlebuttons/README.md

 Basically i just made a slight \(and crappy\) modification to his original theme to make it fit in slightly better with my desktop theme.
-I mean the paddings look kinda goofy but no way am I smart enough to do this properly xd Basically this just adds the custom titlebar buttons
+I mean the paddings look kinda goofy but no way am I smart enough to do this properly xd Basically this just adds the custom titlebar buttons (specifically in the userchrome.css and the csd.css files)

 ## Installation